Phases of the Leadership Journey

-Learning Touchpoints are facilitated, online group conversations using virtual conference platforms like Zoom.
-Cohort members will explore best practices and leadership frameworks through highly interactive learning touchpoints and workshop-style sessions focused on dynamic practice.
-The touchpoints focus on personal & professional growth, current events in the global health sector, as well as refinement, advancement, and completion of the cohort’s Leadership Projects.
+Learning Touchpoints are facilitated, virtual group sessions.
+Cohort members explore leadership frameworks, research & tools in highly interactive learning touchpoints and workshop-style sessions focused on dynamic practice.
+The touchpoints focus on personal & professional growth, current events in the global health sector, as well as their Leadership Projects.
 These sessions allow the cohort to share with and learn from each other.

-A sample of topics include: Women’s Leadership and Equity, Diversity, and Inclusion, Building Confidence and Taking Risks, Executive Presence, Power and Inclusive Leadership, Your Voice, Change and Transition, Deepening your Global Mindset, Paying it Forward.
+A sample of topics include: Equity, Diversity, and Inclusion; Building Confidence and Taking Risks; Leadership Presence; Change and Transition; Deepening Your Global Mindset; and Paying it Forward.

-Effective women leaders are championed by a network of mentors and mentees.
-This aspect of the Leadership Journey will allow participants to recognize and avail of the power of the mentor and mentee relationship.
+Effective women leaders are championed by a network of strong supports.
+This aspect of the Leadership Journey allow participants to recognize and avail of the power of the mentor and mentee relationship.

-WomenLift Health identifies senior-level leaders, both women and men, from different countries, health sectors, and disciplines to serve as mentors to the cohort.
-Mentoring groups comprised of several cohort members and one mentor are formed, fitted for complementary backgrounds and professional trajectory.
+WomenLift Health identifies senior-level leaders from different backgrounds, health sectors, and disciplines to serve as mentors to the cohort.
+Mentoring groups, comprised of several cohort members and one mentor, are grouped based on complementary backgrounds and professional trajectory.
 Cohort members will be able to rely on their mentor to serve as a technical and career resource during the Journey.

-Having a personal leadership coach during the journey towards becoming a senior leader is critical in helping navigate change and adapting to new challenges on the path towards leadership roles.
+Having a personal leadership coach is critical in helping navigate change and adapting to new challenges on the path towards leadership roles.

-As a part of the Journey, cohort members are paired with an Executive Coach who work one-on-one with them to build leadership strengths and address areas for growth.
+As a part of the Journey, cohort members are paired with an executive coach who works one-on-one with them to build on their strengths and address areas for growth.
 Leadership style assessments, including a “360-degree evaluation,” will inform these conversations and enhance each participant’s understanding of their own leadership skills.
-With this gift of feedback and support from their coach, participants can decide which leadership competencies will most contribute to their transformation, paving the road for them to be a more powerful and effective leader.
+With this gift of feedback and support from their coach, participants can decide which leadership competencies to focus on, paving the road for them to be a more powerful and effective leader.

 The combination of mentors and coaches is powerful as women prepare for the next level of their career, providing both professional connections and transformational leadership guidance.

-At the end of the year-long Journey, the in-person ‘Leadership Launch’ week celebrates the cohort’s ongoing personal journey and ‘launch’ to a new phase of leadership.
-This week provides time for the cohort to reflect on their leadership evolution through the course of the year and to present their leadership projects to their peers as well as other leaders in global health.
+At the end of the year-long Journey, the 2-day ‘Leadership Lift-Off’ event celebrates the cohort’s growth as they ‘lift off’ to a new phase of their leadership.
+This week provides time for the cohort to reflect on their leadership evolution through the course of the year and to present their leadership projects to their peers as well as other global health audiences.

-The Leadership Project, required of every cohort member, is an opportunity for each member to design and lead an effort that taps into each woman’s expertise, network, passion, and creativity.
+The Leadership Project, required of every cohort member, is an opportunity for each member to design and lead an effort that taps into their expertise, network, passion, and creativity.

-Participants enter the Journey with a project idea, for which they will develop a Theory of Change, stakeholder analysis, and implementation plan with the guidance of their mentor, coach, and global health experts.
-The implementation phase of their project begins in the latter half of the Journey.
-Finally at the Leadership Launch event, each cohort member presents a summary of their project’s development and early outcomes.
+Participants enter the Journey with a project idea and develop a Theory of Change, stakeholder analysis, and implementation plan with the guidance of their mentor, coach, and global health experts.
+The implementation phase of the project begins in the latter half of the Journey.
+Finally at the Leadership Lift-Off event, each cohort member presents a summary of their project’s development and early outcomes.